KB Lab Series

 a staged workshop of new short plays

 Is a One Night Stand ever really just that?
-In three new plays that take place before, during, or after a one night stand we’ll try to find out.
+In two new plays that take place before, during, or after a one night stand we’ll try to find out.

 PERFORMANCES:Friday, December 13 and Saturday, December 14 , 2019